Skip to content

 Choose Sketch if you're a solo designer on macOS who values speed, offline capability, and a clean native app.
 It's still excellent for what it does.
 The $12/month price is lower than Figma, and the performance advantage on large files is real.

 Don't choose based on features alone.
 The best tool is the one that fits your team's workflow.
 I've seen teams produce brilliant work in all three.
 I've also seen teams produce terrible work in all three.
+What separated the brilliant teams from the terrible ones?
+Never the toolbar.
 The tool matters less than the process.
-But if you're starting fresh with no existing investment?
-Figma.
-It's still the safest default.

 If you're interested in how layout decisions play out in production, our guide on dashboard design patterns shows how tools like these translate into real interfaces.
 And for the visual craft side of design, the visual hierarchy principles article covers the fundamentals that matter regardless of which tool you use.
 If you're deciding between Figma and a more marketing-focused tool, the Figma vs Canva comparison breaks down exactly which tool fits which type of work.